FASHI: A search for extragalactic OH megamasers with FAST: Abstract

 \section{Abstract}

-The \textbf{F}AST \textbf{A}ll \textbf{S}ky \textbf{H\,{ {I}}} survey (FASHI) is broader in frequency band and deeper in detection sensitivity than the Arecibo Legacy Fast ALFA survey (ALFALFA).
-FASHI is designed to cover the entire sky observable by the Five-hundred-meter Aperture Spherical radio Telescope (FAST).
-To efficiently expand the OH megamaser (OHM) sample at the rest frequency of 1667.35903\,MHz, we directly matched the IRAS Point Source Catalog Redshift (PSCz) catalog with the corresponding FASHI data cube.
-We then obtained 27 OHMs, including 9 previously known and 18 new ones, within a redshift range of $0.14314\lesssim z_{\rm OH} \lesssim0.27656$.
+The \textbf{F}AST \textbf{A}ll \textbf{S}ky \textbf{H\,{ {I}}} survey (FASHI) is broader in frequency band and sky volume, and deeper in detection sensitivity than the Arecibo Legacy Fast ALFA survey (ALFALFA).
+To efficiently expand the sample of OH megamasers (OHMs), whose strongest line has a rest frequency of 1667.35903 MHz, we directly matched the IRAS Point Source Catalog Redshift (PSCz) catalog with the corresponding FASHI data cube.
+From 145 PSCz sources already covered by FASHI, we obtained 27 OHMs with a detection rate of 18.6\%, including 9 previously known and 18 new ones, within a redshift range of $0.14314\lesssim z_{\rm OH} \lesssim0.27656$.
 We also measured the hyperfine ratio of nine OHMs between the 1667 and 1665\,MHz lines.
 The ratio ranges from 1.32 to 15.22, with an average of $R_{1667:1665}=4.74$.
-To fit the $L_{\rm OH}$ and $L_{\rm FIR}$ relationship, we have ${\rm log}L_{\rm OH}= (1.58\pm0.10){\rm log}L_{\rm FIR}-(15.93\pm1.20)$, which is almost the same as the previous observations.
-All 27 OHMs have relatively high FIR luminosities, suggesting that the host system has undergone a very recent and violent starburst.
-The multi-wavelength SED fitting results also show that the OH host galaxies are massive ($M_* \simeq 10^{11}M_\odot$) galaxies with the SFR above the star-forming main sequence.
-The high $A_V$ value of the OH galaxies from the SED fit is consistent with the high IR luminosities.
-On the other hand, not all ULIRGs have detectable OH emission, suggesting that the OH emission may be triggered within a specific stage of the merger.
+In a fit to the $L_{\rm OH}$ vs. $L_{\rm FIR}$ relation, we have ${\rm log}L_{\rm OH}= (1.57\pm0.10){\rm log}L_{\rm FIR}-(15.80\pm1.19)$, which is almost the same as derived from previous observations.
+As expected, since the OHM sample was selected by cross-correlation with the IRAS-selected PSCz, our detected OHMs are [ultra]luminous infrared galaxies ([U]LIRGs).
+However, not all [U]LIRGs have detectable OH emission, suggesting that the OH emission may be triggered within a specific stage of the merger or can only be seen in specific orientations.
 In general, FAST, with its 19-beam array and UWB receiver, will be a powerful tool for observing more OHMs and unraveling their mystery in the future.

 \keywords{Radio telescopes (1360), Megamasers (1023), Hydroxyl masers (771), Redshift surveys (1378), Radio sources (1358)}